bstkj/graphicalmodels_for_phylogenetics_code/real_networks/README.md

 ## Data
 - Networks from real data, coded in extended newick format.
-The `Source` column indicates which figure the network was coded from.
+The `Source` column indicates which figure of which study the network was coded from.

 || Network | Source |
 | --- | --- | --- |